mfgriffin467/Shiny_automation/README.md

 2) Update the original 2012 research to latest available information

-The dashboard enables users to explore a variety of questions which could be of use to individuals, organisations and policy-makers:"),em(
+The dashboard enables users to explore a variety of questions which could be of use to individuals, organisations and policy-makers:
-1) How many jobs are at risk of computerisation?"
+1) How many jobs are at risk of computerisation?
-2) How are high risk roles distributed across states and industries?"
+2) How are high risk roles distributed across states and industries?
-3)  Is my current / future role likley to be replaced?"
+3)  Is my current / future role likley to be replaced?
-4)  Which skills are more or less likley to be automated"
+4)  Which skills are more or less likley to be automated?
-5)  How has the landscape changed since the 2012 research?"
+5)  How has the landscape changed since the 2012 research?

 ## Key caveats: